llouis0622/llouis0622/README.md

 ## 👨‍💻 About Me

 I'm a passionate AI Engineer with experience in developing machine learning models, deep learning, and data analysis.

-- 🌱 I’m currently learning advanced NLP techniques.
+And I’m currently learning advanced NLP techniques.
-- 💬 Ask me about machine learning, deep learning, and data science.
-- 📫 How to reach me: [llouis0622@gmail.com](mailto:llouis0622@gmail.com)

 ## 🛠️ Skills & Tools